STMicroelectronics/meta-st-stm32mp/recipes-bsp/u-boot/u-boot-stm32mp/README.HOW_TO.txt

     $> cd ##BP##
     $> for p in `ls -1 ../*.patch`; do patch -p1 < $p; done

-You can now move to section 5 [Compile U-Boot source code].
+You can now move to section 5 [Enable support for fastboot support].

 -------------------------------------
 4. Manage U-Boot source code with GIT